 Interested in becoming a genetic counselor?

-UW-Madison will host three informational sessions for prospective applicants to learn more about the profession as well as the Master of Genetic Counselor program at UW-Madison.
+UW-Madison hosts informational sessions for prospective applicants to learn more about the profession as well as the Master of Genetic Counselor program.
 Consider joining us from 5:30-6:30 p.m. on one of the following dates: Jan.
 22, 2020 and April 15, 2020.
 RSVP is required.
 IMPORTANT UPDATE: This event has been canceled due to COVID-19.

 What is a genetic counselor?